EESI/MetaMutationalSigs/README.md

 - V1 - COSMIC reference signatures V3.1 June 2020
 - V2 - COSMIC reference signatures updated to V3.2 March 2020
 - V3* Current - Added results HTML page.
 Now users can see the figures before downloading them.

+## Issues with Docker

+`docker run --rm -v C:\Users\...full_path...\docker_input_test/:/app/input_vcf_dir pp535/metamutationalsigs`

+- --rm means delete the container once execution is finished.
+This is done to free up memory after the results are extracted.
+- -v gives the path of the directory that we want to mount.